Undeposited Funds 101

 Thinking in literal terms, this is your "desk."
 It's where checks live once they have been applied as payments, but before they have been deposited.
 In a perfect world, transactions would only live in this account for a few minutes while they're sitting on your desk.

-The most important reason for using Undeposited Funds when receiving payments and making deposits is to ensure that your bank statements will match your QuickBooks bank account ledger.
 If you receive two payments, a check for $50 and another for $100, and deposit those checks, your bank will report a deposit of $150.
 If you didn't use Undeposited Funds, your ledger will show the individual checks, and reconciling your bank account could quickly become a nightmare.

 Receiving Payments and Making Deposits